 Best Camera Bag?

 It’s a shootout!
 Why waste time talking about the Billinghams.
-Domkes and Manfrottos of this world when everyone knows the best camera bags are made by Think Tank?
-It’s not a case of which is the best camera bag.
-It’s rather a question of which is the best Think Tank camera bag!
+Domkes and Manfrottos of this world when everyone knows the best modern camera bags are made by Think Tank, F-Stop and Shimoda?
+As a ten year user of Think Tank bags, the question I’m addressing here is “which is the best Think Tank camera bag”!

-Now I have a confession.
-What makes a good photographer has absolutely nothing to do with the bag!
+The qualities contributing to what makes a good photographer have absolutely nothing to do with bags!
+Yet every photographer I know has a multiplicity of bags.
 I started life with a Kata bag (remember Kata?)
 Excellent, stylish bags bought out by Manfrotto.
 I’m not afraid to admit it, I loved that bag.
 It accompanied me on trips to China, India and America and looked as good at the end of the year as it did in the beginning.
 So what made me change?

 Disillusion primarily.
 The core camera bags were excellent and the smaller bags just happened to fit 100×100 filters in their cases, perfectly.
 I’d have been quite happy using those bags today, but they were taken over by Manfrotto.
 The nice yellow lining against which you could spot the smallest thing was replaced by a blood red lining that looked horrible and proved to be useless as a backdrop for lost screws, clips and widgets.